 Easements and agreements are more common than you might imagine in Washington, even in urban areas.
 Virtually every property in Washington state has an easement for utilities.
 There are also dozens of other types of easements and agreements that can impact the value of a property, your ability to use and enjoy the property, and your prospects for selling it in the future.
 If you need a real estate easement or agreement drafted, reviewed, enforced, or removed, a real estate lawyer can provide those services.

-For more information about real estate agreements and easements or to schedule a free consultation with a real estate lawyer, please call (509) 606-4700 or e-mail ContactUs@TimelyContractWashington.com.
+For more information about real estate agreements and easements or to schedule a free consultation, please call (509) 606-4700 or e-mail ContactUs@TimelyContractWashington.com.